kevinddf1/Visual-tracker-mean-shift/README.md

 # Visual-tracker-mean-shift
 Author: Fan Ding \
 Date: 11/17/2021 \
-Description: This repository Read a video from either webcam or a disk movie file, and do visual trace on objects.
+Description: This repository captures a video from either webcam or a disk movie file, and do visual trace on selected objects.
+A red rectangle will indicate where is the region of interest.

-## Mian steps
+## Develop steps
-1. initiate a target region, (x,y,w,h)
-2. press t to toggle tracking
+1. Initiate a target region, repesented as (x,y,w,h). (x,y) is the left up corner of the region, and w is width, h is highth.
-3. mean-shift tracker, (target model using histogram, mean-shift vector using Bhattacharyya distance)
+2. Mean-shift tracker (target model using histogram, mean-shift vector using Bhattacharyya distance)
-4. continue until user press q to quit
+3. Implement clickHandler: Press t to toggle tracking, Pess q to quit

 ## To run the code